simonw/news-homepages/README.md

 ### Tweeting

-Posting to Twitter and uploading to the Internet Archive require a variety of credentials stored in environment variables.
+Posting to Twitter and other platforms requires a variety of credentials stored in environment variables.
 I recommend you create a `.env` file.
 There you need to store a Twitter access key and app token that has the permissions necessary to post.

 ```
 TWITTER_CONSUMER_KEY=